 Best for: Those who are looking to gain extensive knowledge in instructional design and pursue a master’s degree in this field.

-The Best Free Instructional Design Courses
+The Best Free Online Instructional Design Courses

 12. Learning to Teach Online (Coursera)